pytorch/serve/benchmarks/README.md

 Note:
 1) Refer the examples below to run different benchmarking suites on TorchServe.

+## Accessing benchmark reports :

+The benchmark reports are available at /tmp/TSBenchmark/

 ## Examples

 Run basic latency test on default resnet-18 model\